zeditor01/zpdteduk/sessions/04_Install_ZPDT_Driver.md

 ```

 ### ZPDT User

+Next - we need to create the ibmsys1 userid, which will be the owner of the ZPDT instance.
+It needs to be in a group, and you need to set a password. the commands below will do the trick

 ```
 sudo groupadd -g 970 zpdt
 sudo useradd -u 1070 -g zpdt -m -d /home/ibmsys1 ibmsys1